Anthony-Davey/Project2-ETL/README.md

 ## Project Report

 ### Extract
 The original data sources consisted of 3 CSV files involving general HR employee data, employee survey data, and manager survey data.
 The general employee data consisted of 13 integer, 8 character, and 2 float columns.
-The "Education" and "JobLevel" columns were ordinal data with numeric representation, which can be decoded in the [Data Dictionary](https://www.kaggle.com/datasets/vjchoudhary7/hr-analytics-case-study?select=data_dictionary.xlsx).
+The "Education" and "JobLevel" columns were ordinal data with numeric representation.
 The employee survey data and manager survey data consisted of 3 and 2 float columns, respectively.
+All three datasets are linked with a primary key named "EmployeeID".
+All observations can be decoded with the [Data Dictionary](https://www.kaggle.com/datasets/vjchoudhary7/hr-analytics-case-study?select=data_dictionary.xlsx).

 ### Transform